Wolemercy/leetcode/README.md

-# leetcode
+# Leetcode
-My solutions to Leetcode problems
+This repo contains my solutions to LeetCode and other algo problems.
+They are categorized for easy navigation.